 Key Mobile Internet Related Considerations:

-- Starlink has removed exact GPS data access from its local gRPC API.
+- Starlink has removed exact GPS data access from its local gRPC API (unless you have a Priority service plan)

 - Most land-based RV users are unlikely to notice much impact from this change.